 - A Mauritius GBC1 is considered tax-resident in Mauritius, and corporate profits are taxed at 15%.
 However, tax credits are available which may bring the effective tax rate down to 3%.
 A GBC1 is not subject to capital gains tax or withholding tax.
 A Mauritius GBC2 Company is exempt from all taxes on income derived outside Mauritius.
 There is no income tax in Mauritius;

-- There are no minimum capital requirements with a Mauritius GBC2 offshore company, which is a benefit for entrepreneurs interested in Mauritius business setup.
+- There are no minimum capital requirements with a Mauritius GBC2 offshore company, which is a benefit for entrepreneurs interested in Mauritius business registration.
 Also, directors and shareholders details are unavailable for public viewing;

 - English is spoken by 90% of Mauritians which makes it easier for foreign investors to communicate with local suppliers and customers.